Jollywatt/typst-fletcher/docs/manual.typ

-You can customise these basic marks by adjusting these parameters.
+You can customise the basic marks somewhat by adjusting these parameters.
 For example:

 #stack(dir: ltr, spacing: 1fr, ..code-example(```typ